The 13 Islands of Sydney Harbour (Including Former Islands)

 Spectacle Island

-In 1863, the colonial government built a large powder magazine on the island to store explosives that were moved away from Goat Island due to safety reasons.
+In 1863, the colonial government constructed a large powder magazine on the island to safely store explosives, which were relocated from Goat Island due to safety concerns.

-Towards the end of the 19th century, the explosives were removed and Spectacle Island became the armament depot for the Royal Navy, and with that, the island gradually increased in size.
+By the late 19th century, the explosives were removed, and Spectacle Island was repurposed as the armament depot for the Royal Navy.
+During this time, the island gradually expanded in size.

-Added to the Commonwealth National Heritage List in 2004, Spectacle Island is now used as a depository of heritage items and historical artefacts that are significant to the Royal Australian Navy.
-This makes Spectacle Island the oldest continuously operating naval facility in Australia.
+Added to the Commonwealth National Heritage List in 2004, Spectacle Island now serves as a repository for heritage items and historical artefacts of significance to the Royal Australian Navy.
+It holds the distinction of being the oldest continuously operating naval facility in Australia.

 3. Snapper Island